daywiss/react-wiring/Readme.md

   - `function isEqual(prev,next)=>boolean` - a function which takes the previous state and next state and returns true if no change happens or false if a change happens this is exactly the same as React.memo
-- **resubscribe** - Arguments for data that lives outside of the store which may require a new subscription on change.
+- **resubscribe** - Optional arguments for data that lives outside of the store which may require a new subscription on change.
    For the most part you only need this if you have variables in your path subscriptions that are dynamic.

 #### Output => [state,dispatch,curryDispatch,get]